abhay-saraswat-emb/open-ai-agents-ui/examples/customer_service/README.md

 - When asked for confirmation number, provide any alphanumeric string (e.g., "ABC123")
 - When asked for desired seat, provide any seat number (e.g., "12A")

+### Name Detection

+- "My name is John Smith" (this will automatically update the passenger name in the context panel)

 ## Architecture

-The system uses the Agents SDK to create a multi-agent system with handoffs.
-The web application is built using FastAPI for the backend and vanilla JavaScript for the frontend, with Server-Sent Events (SSE) for real-time updates.

-### Backend
+The web application is built using:

-- FastAPI server with endpoints for conversation management
-- Server-Sent Events for real-time updates
+- **Backend**: FastAPI server with endpoints for conversation management and Server-Sent Events for real-time updates
-- Context tracking for customer information

-### Frontend

-- Responsive UI with chat interface
+- **Frontend**: Responsive UI with vanilla JavaScript, HTML, and CSS
-- Real-time updates using EventSource API
+- **Real-time Communication**: EventSource API for receiving updates from the server
-- Context panel showing customer information
-- Agent tracking to show which agent is currently active
+- **Multi-agent System**: Agents SDK for creating specialized agents with handoffs

+## Troubleshooting

+If you encounter any issues:

+1. Check the browser console (F12 or right-click > Inspect > Console) for detailed logs
+2. Ensure your OpenAI API key is set correctly
+3. Make sure no other application is running on port 8000